Supermagnum/supermorse-app/README.md

 https://github.com/Supermagnum/Supermorse-server

 ## Installation
-⛔These scripts may be potentially unsafe, they haven't been audited!⛔
+⛔These scripts may be potentially unsafe, they haven't been audited!
+The Linux one adds a third party repository and it's key to the package manager.
+It's not a thing that should be done automatically.
+It might be unsafe!⛔

+Electron apps are built for distribution, they are cross-platform and include everything needed to run on the target operating system.

 ### Linux (Ubuntu)
 ```bash